 - needing multiple visits during the same heating season;

-A general rule to remember: if annual repair costs reach half of the present value of the heater, then it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach half of the present value of the heating system, then it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little more than this time last year?
-That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in determining if your heating unit is in need of replacing.
-Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+Are your energy are a little more than this time last year?
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can give you a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in deciding if your heating unit is in need of replacing.
+Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency system could mean tax credits or utility rebates and incentives to help you recoup the cost of a new system.